jmalmin/tririga-chat-server/README.md

 # Tririga Chat Server

 Chat server for Tririga users.
+Using sockecluster and node.js.
+Also a dataservice blockchain cluster grouping that uses python or java dataservice agents to do actual communication to database(mssql,oracle or db2)... and provide socketio communications to all users real time.

 ## Getting Started